pav0107/CV/README.md

 **Advertising Creative/Copywriter** (2006 - 2021)

+- As an advertising creative it was my job to find creative solutions to business problems, looking for unusual connections to grab attention and resonate with consumers.
-- During my career I’ve had permanent roles and freelanced at big London ad agencies, design studios, branding agencies, fundraising agencies and in-house creative teams.
+- During my career, I’ve had permanent roles and freelanced at big London ad agencies, design studios, branding agencies, fundraising agencies and in-house creative teams.
 - I have experience in TV, posters, press, digital, documentary film, T-shirts, leaflets, events, letters, radio and video.
 - I’ve worked with clients ranging in size from individuals to large multinationals, such as Nokia and Honda.
 - To produce the best work possible, I’ve collaborated with creative directors, designers, typographers, photographers, illustrators, animators, film directors, account handlers, project managers and clients.
 - I’ve got experience in line-management, had autonomy over projects, worked out solutions to problems as they occurred, and managed my own schedule to make sure concurrent projects got completed on time.
 - When I freelanced, I proactively approached clients to get work out for them.
-- As an advertising creative it was my job to find creative solutions to business problems, looking for unusual connections to grab attention and resonate with consumers.
-- For more detail on the work I did, please view my [LinkedIn profile](https://www.linkedin.com/in/pav-rao-0a46453b/) as well as my [advertising portfolio website](https://www.pavt.co.uk/) where I outline the business problem I was given and my approach to solving it.
+- For more information on my work, please view my [LinkedIn profile](https://www.linkedin.com/in/pav-rao-0a46453b/) as well as my [advertising portfolio website](https://www.pavt.co.uk/), where I outline the business problem I was given and my approach to solving it.

 **Stand-up comedy** (2011 onwards)